 It’s important to sit quietly with your feelings and be brutally honest with yourself here.
 Let the tears flow, and don’t be ashamed.

-When you’ve finished writing it all out, watch and feel as the pages and pain burn up in flames.
+When you’ve finished writing it all out, watch and feel the pages, pain, stress, and anxiety burn up in flames.

 Follow the 4-minute video below, as a nurse from Tufts Medical Center guides you through a 2:1 breathing technique to reduce stress.

-It’s essential when we are stressed to be mindful of the things we feed our minds.
-Remember, the goal here is to transform the way you’re feeling.
+It’s essential when we are stressed to be aware of the things we feed our minds.
+Remember, the goal here is to transform the way you feel.

-Listening to upbeat podcasts can change your whole day.
-If you’re going through a stressful or anxious period in your life, feeding the mind positive things will keep you moving forward instead of keeping you stuck.
+Listening to upbeat podcasts can change your whole day and outlook on life.
+If you’re going through a stressful or anxious period in your life, feeding the mind positivity will keep you moving forward instead of keeping you stuck.